 15. Setup an Email Follow Up Sequence to Ensure Consistent Recurring Traffic

 We just finished discussing how to build an email list, but you only really get traffic when you get your email subscribers to read your blog and click your links.

 Many people only send an email to subscribers when they have something to say.
 This is a BIG mistake.
 And they are losing out on recurring traffic.

-Practically every decent email service provider today come with the ability to set up a follow up/autoresponder feature.
+Practically every decent email service provider today comes with the ability to set up a follow up/autoresponder feature.

-Here’s a screenshot showing push notifications subscribers to a site with an average of 2,000 daily visits.
-In a period of about two years, this site accumulated over 25,000 active push subscribers:
+Here’s a screenshot showing push-notifications subscribers to a site with an average of 2,000 daily visits.
+In a period of two years, this site accumulated over 25,000 active push-subscribers:

-If you have your push message delivered to 10,000 people and are able to get a 10% click through rate, that’s 1,000 people.
-Now, imagine being able to automatically get this many people to read each of your article as soon as it goes live.
+If you have your push-message delivered to 10,000 people and are able to get a 10% click-through rate, that’s 1,000 people.
+Now, imagine being able to automatically get that many people to read each of your articles as soon as they go live.

-Here are steps you can take to set up your own push notification:
+Here are the steps you can take to set up your own push-notification:

-- Once you’ve set up your push list, integrate the code given by your push notification service provider into your site.
-Once correctly integrated, whenever people visit your site a small popup like the one below will show asking them to allow you to send them push messages:
+- Once you’ve set up your push-list, integrate the code given by your push-notification service provider into your site.
+Once correctly integrated, whenever people visit your site a small pop-up like the one below will appear asking them to allow you to send them push-messages: